Start date: September 2019

 Entry: Minimum of a first class bachelor’s degree or equivalent in a relevant discipline (International students - please note that UCL’s English language requirements must be met (a ‘Standard Level’ IELTS test is currently required for this programme)

-PhD students pursue their studies in one of the Operations & Technology, Strategy & Entrepreneurship, Marketing & Analytics, or Organisations and Innovation groups.
-All four groups offer a unique education and research experience to a small number of highly motivated students, with the intent of preparing them for scholarly careers at the highest level.
+PhD students pursue their studies in one of the Operations & Technology, Strategy & Entrepreneurship, Marketing & Analytics, Organisations & Innovation, and Finance, Accounting & Economics groups.
+All five groups offer a unique education and research experience to a small number of highly motivated students, with the intent of preparing them for scholarly careers at the highest level.

 PhD studies in Operations and Technology